Spur Cell Anemia

 Medication Summary

-Because patients with abetalipoproteinemia cannot absorb triglycerides, a diet restricted in these nutrients may result in significant improvement of symptoms.
-Supplementation of the diet with lipid-soluble vitamins A, K, E, and D results in further improvement of neurologic and retinal symptoms.
+In patients with acanthocytosis due to abetalipoproteinemia, who cannot absorb triglycerides, vitamin E supplementation can prevent the progression of the disease, and supplementation of the diet with lipid-soluble vitamins A, K, E, and D results in further improvement of neurologic and retinal symptoms.

 Vitamin A (Aquasol A, A-Natural-25, A-25)